programming-notes/active-record-intro-inserting-records-challenge/README.md

 ### Release 5: Insert new Records
 In the console, practice inserting new records into the database using the methods outlined above.
 Create some dogs, people, and ratings.
 Use `.new` and `#save`.
 Use `.create`.
 Make records one at a time.
 Make multiple records at the same time.
 Use `.find_or_initialize_by` and `.find_or_create_by`.
 Take this time to build familiarity with these methods.
 We'll be relying on them heavily throughout the rest of Dev Bootcamp.

+## Conclusion
+This challenge exposed us to different approaches we can take when working with Active Record models and persisting them.
+When we build our applications, sometimes we'll want to take one approach and sometimes another.
+In particular, we need to be certain we understand the difference between `.new`/`#save` and `.create`.
+Before moving on, let's be sure that we understand the different methods outlined in this challenge.